pw398/pw398.github.io/_posts/2025-05-28-MongoDB-via-MongoShell.md

 # Sample Documents

 To view the first document found in a collection, we use <code>db.collection.findOne()</code>.
-Note that the fields we see in this sample are not necessarily representative of the fields contained by other records in the collection.
+As you will see shortly, we can pass arguments into this function in order to filter.

 ```js
 db.clicks.findOne()